scala/scala.epfl.ch/records/2023-Q2-roadmap.md

 {: .no_toc}

 The following sections present our plan for the current quarter.
-Every project description is followed by the concrete results we will deliver, and their expected outcome on the Scala community.
+Every project description is followed by the concrete results we will deliver and their expected outcome on the Scala community.

 * Table of Contents